Use Ethical SEO

 We put this in red because it’s very important and were going to spend some time here before moving on to the 4th question.

 There is not a business owner in the world that has not struggled with the features vs. benefits question.
-At Get Noticed we have found that less 10% of small-business owners really understand the difference between features and benefits.
+At Shane Media we have found that less 10% of small-business owners really understand the difference between features and benefits.
 This is the main reason why most small-business marketing campaigns fail.